gpldecha/allegro-hand/README.md

 ```
 With this setup you will not be able to use gazebo the simulator.
 The standard "apt-get install gazebo" uses by default the ode physics engine which is unable to handle the small inertia matrices of the hand whilst mainting a real time performance.

-If you want to use gazebo (running with a real time factor) you will need the [dart](https://dartsim.github.io/) simulator which requires compiling gazebo from source for this follow steps outlined in **Install allegro-hand gazebo**.
+If you want to use gazebo (running with a real time factor) you will need the [dart](https://dartsim.github.io/) physics engine gazebo plugin which requires compiling gazebo from source.
+Follow the steps outlined in **Install allegro-hand gazebo**.
 If you don't want to use the gazebo simulator, you are done, just compile your catkin workspace.

 ### Install allegro-hand gazebo